 FABRIC COLOURS AND UV RESISTANCE

 Please be aware that the colour you see on your screen may not accurately represent the actual fabric colour.
+Secondly, different cloths specifications with the same color name may vary slightly, please see here for an example.
 Given the wide varience in monitor calibration and the fabric appearance in different light and colour combinations, it is impossible to perfectly represent fabric colour on screen.
 If you have any doubts about the colours, look at photos of various wings on our website to see them in different light and colour combinations or contact your local dealer to see the fabric in person.